-- In utero - the mammary ridge or milk line begins to develop in the fetus in the first trimester.
-The beginning ductal system form and nipples develop during the rest of pregnancy.
+In utero - the mammary ridge or milk line begins to develop in the fetus in the first trimester.
+The beginning ductal system forms and nipples develop during the rest of pregnancy.

-- Preadolescence - breasts are flat except for the nipple is more raised
+Preadolescence - breasts are flat except for the nipple, which is more raised.

-- Birth - The Montgomery glands secrete a fluid that smells like amniotic fluid which helps your baby find their way towards your chest after they are placed skin to skin on you after birth.
+Birth - The Montgomery glands secrete a fluid that smells like amniotic fluid, which helps your baby find their way toward your chest when they are placed skin-to-skin on you after birth.

 Anatomy of the lactating breast